 What is the Harambe System?

-Harambe means caring, sharing, and pulling together, so since that is what their brand embodies, they felt that this name would be the most appropriate.
+Harambe means caring, sharing, and pulling together.
+Since that is what the brand embodies, the founder felt this name was appropriate.

 Further reading